tonylong1314520/tonylong.github.io/essays/final-project-idea.md

 ## Use Case Ideas
 The completed page might not need to implement all the above pages, but the end should be:

-1) Upon opening website, shows the information, review page, community events and login.
+1) Upon opening website, shows the information, review page, community events and login. <br>
-2) User able to sign in or create an account.
+2) User able to sign in or create an account. <br>
-3) Admin able to login and edit posts.
+3) Admin able to login and edit posts.<br>

 ## Beyond the Basics
 Some more advanced ideas include: